genicos/ahmmmls_iterative_site_testing/run_simulation/README.md

 ### ahmm-s (generated file)
 Binary executable for Ahmm-s, used to find peaks of lnl on simulated panels.

-### bp_morgan_scaled (generated file)
-Base pair coordinate to morgan coordinate conversion for drosophila_scaled samples.

 ### demography (generated file)
 Demography file for SELAM, determines admixture proportion and population sizes.

-### drosophila_scaled (generated file)
-Copy of drosophila.0.4.txt with recombinant distances scaled so that the morgan length of the chromosome matches that of 3R.

 ### selection (generated file)
 Selection file for selam, matches selection model of current best fit model.